Josechg07/Proyecto-Carro-/README.md

 ### Andrés José Casenave

+Hello!
+I’m Andrés from Venezuela, and this is my second time participating in the WRO Future Engineers category.
+Last year, my team and I got first place in the regional leaderboard.
+We qualified for the National Contest, where we had the opportunity to meet new people and see their way of confronting the challenge.
+I like robotics, cars, motorcycles, and basically anything with an engine on it.

 ### Juán Andrés Perez

 Hey, I'm Juan Pérez from Venezuela!
 This is my first time joining the WRO on the Future Engineers category and I am having a blast!
 I had never tried it before, but after starting, creating this robot has been an amazing experience.
 I love challenging myself!
 From crosswords to chess, you name it, and this whole experience feels like an even bigger challenge I'm ready to beat!